-Comprehensive income, which is included in the consolidated statement of stockholders' equity, is defined as net income plus other comprehensive income.
-Other comprehensive income includes changes in foreign currency translation adjustments recorded directly into stockholders' equity and changes in net unrealized gains on available-for-sale investments.
-The components of accumulated other comprehensive income as of December 31, 2007, were \$25.3 million, net of tax of \$1.6 million, and as of December 31, 2006, were \$11.5 million, net of tax of \$1.5 million, all of which comprised foreign currency translation adjustments
+Comprehensive income, which is included in the consolidated statements of stockholders' equity, is defined as net income plus other comprehensive income.
+Other comprehensive income consists of changes in foreign currency translation adjustments recorded directly into stockholders' equity.
+The components of accumulated other comprehensive income as of December 31, 2008, were \$5.7 million, net of tax of \$0.9 million, and as of December 31, 2007, were \$25.3 million, net of tax of \$1.6 million, all of which comprised foreign currency translation adjustments.